 - Expressive language disorder refers to a person’s difficulty sharing their thoughts with others, such as not able to request their needs, use vocabulary appropriately, or participate in conversation with their peers.

-- A person can have either one of these disorders or a mixture of both in which they are unable to use or understand language effectively.
-Also, a person can have only a speech disorder or a language disorder, or can have both at the same time.
+- Mixed Receptive-Expressive language disorder – A person can have a mixture of both in which they are unable to use or understand language effectively.

 What are important milestones for speech and language development?

 Milestones and developmental norms are guides for development.
 While there can be a range of “normal,” we expect all children to follow a typical pattern of development.
-If you have concerns, please contact a certified speech-language pathologist.
-An expert will be able to use more specific developmental norms to help determine if there is a delay or disorder.
+If you have concerns, please contact a certified speech-language pathologist (SLP).

 The biggest indicators for positive speech and language development are consistent growth in: